Top 10 Hottest Photos Of Stella Maxwell, Liam Payne’s Rumored New Girlfriend

 No. 2: National Lingerie Day

-Nothing is more fitting for a lingerie model to celebrate National Lingerie Day with her fans.
-On April 24, the Northern Irish beauty stunned in a white lace underwear that put her flawless backside and legs on full display.
+Nothing is more fitting for a lingerie model than celebrating National Lingerie Day with her fans.
+On April 24, the Northern Irish beauty stunned in white lace underwear that put her flawless backside and legs on full display.

 No. 3: Lazy Sunday

-In this recent post, Maxwell spread her legs as she posed in an unbuttoned pair of jeans as she lay in a vintage looking bed.
+In this recent post, Maxwell spread her legs as she posed in an unbuttoned pair of jeans while reclining on a vintage looking bed.

 No. 4: Glamorous morning

 Maxwell looks great in lingerie, red-carpet gowns or in just a bathrobe.
-In March, the model shared a sexy snapshot of herself wearing a face full of makeup and nothing but a lowered robe as she poses on a balcony.
+In March, the model shared a sexy snapshot of herself wearing a face full of makeup and nothing but a lowered robe while posing on a balcony.

 No. 5: Wild